bebop/poly/README.md

 ## Examples

+In progress...

 ## Documentation

+In progress...

 ## Contributing

 ### Code of Conduct

-Poly has adopted a Code of Conduct that we expect project participants to adhere to.
-Please read the [full text](CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.
+Poly has adopted a Code of Conduct!
+Please read the [full text](CODE_OF_CONDUCT.md) so you can understand what we're all about and please remember to be excellent to each other!

 ### Contributing Guide

-### Good First Issues
+Poly also has a [contributor's guide](CONTRIBUTING.md).
+Please read through it before you start hacking away and pushing contributions to this fine codebase.

 ### License
 * [MIT](LICENSE)